klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_startStateMigration <a id="admin_startstatemigration"></a>

-The `startStateMigration` is an administrative method that that starts a state migration and removes old state/storage trie nodes.
+The `startStateMigration` is an administrative method that starts a state migration and removes old state/storage trie nodes.
 This can save the storage space of a Klaytn node.
 The method returns an error if it fails to start a state migration, or `null` if it succeeds to start.
 NOTE: After the state migration, the node cannot serve APIs with previous states.